Colon (punctuation): Programming languages

 The colon is also used in many operating systems commands.

-In the esoteric programming language INTERCAL, the colon is called "two-spot" and is used to identify a 32-bit variable—distinct from a spot (.) which identifies a 16-bit variable.
+In the esoteric programming language INTERCAL, the colon is called two-spot and used to label a 32-bit variable, distinct from spot (.) to label a 16-bit variable.

 Addresses

 Internet URLs use the colon to separate the protocol (such as http:) from the hostname or IP address.

 In an IPv6 address, colons (and one optional double colon) separate up to 8 groups of 16 bits in hexadecimal representation.
-In a URL, a colon follows the initial scheme name (such as HTTP and FTP), and separates a port number from the hostname or IP address.
+In a URL, a colon follows the initial scheme name (such as Hypertext Transfer Protocol (HTTP) and File Transfer Protocol (FTP), and separates a port number from the hostname or IP address.

 In Microsoft Windows filenames, the colon is reserved for use in alternate data streams and cannot appear in a filename.
 It was used as the directory separator in Classic Mac OS, and was difficult to use in early versions of the newer BSD-based macOS due to code swapping the slash and colon to try to preserve this usage.
 In most systems it is often difficult to put a colon in a filename as the shell interprets it for other purposes.

 CP/M and early versions of MSDOS required the colon after the names of devices, such as CON: though this gradually disappeared except for disks (where it had to be between the disk name and the required path representation of the file as in C:\Windows\).
 This then migrated to use in URLs.

 Text markup

 It is often used as a single post-fix delimiter, signifying a token keyword had immediately preceded it or the transition from one mode of character string interpretation to another related mode.
-Some applications, such as the widely used MediaWiki, utilize the colon as both a pre-fix and post-fix delimiter.
+Some applications, such as the widely used MediaWiki, use the colon as both a pre-fix and post-fix delimiter.

 In wiki markup, the colon is often used to indent text.
 Common usage includes separating or marking comments in a discussion as replies, or to distinguish certain parts of a text.

-In human-readable text messages, a colon, or multiple colons, is sometimes used to denote an action (similar to how asterisks are used) or to emote (for example, in vBulletin).
-In the action denotation usage it has the inverse function of quotation marks, denoting actions where unmarked text is assumed to be dialogue.
-For example:

-Tom: Pluto is so small; it should not be considered a planet.
-It is tiny!

-Mark: Oh really? ::drops Pluto on Tom's head:: Still think it's small now?

-Colons may also be used for sounds, e.g., ::click::, though sounds can also be denoted by asterisks or other punctuation marks.

-Colons can also be used to represent eyes in emoticons.